 If you find yourself making excuses not to exercise and move, you may not have found your exercise joy.
 Take notice of when you find yourself making excuses for your exercise routine.
-Some of your excuses may include:

 - I’m too tired to exercise.